 - Immediately report any suspect case of measles to Contra Costa Public Health Communicable Disease Programs by phone at 925-313-6740.

-- Alert Contra Costa County Public Health Laboratory to the submittal of specimens.
+- Make arrangements for the delivery of specimens to Contra Costa County Public Health Laboratory.
+A copy of CCHS "Measles Case History Form" should be included with the Public Health Laboratory Requisition Slip.
 The Public Health Laboratory can be reached at 925-370-5775.

 - Guidance & Information (CDPH)